Senior College Information

 To create an account with Apply Texas visit www.applytexas.org

 To create an account with the Common App visit https://www.commonapp.org/

 The Free Application for Federal Student Aid (FAFSA) opens on October 1st.
-The information for the 2019-20 FAFSA will be based on parent's 2017 tax returns.
-A financial aid seminar is held during College Night at the BCTAL on October 29th for general information on the application process.
-RHS will also offer evening, weekend, and school-day workshops and seminars to assist students and parents in completing the FAFSA.
+The information for the 2020-2021 FAFSA will be based on parent's 2018 tax returns.
+A financial aid seminar is held during College Night at the BCTAL on October 22nd for general information on the application process.
+Students and parents needing assistance with the FAFSA/TASFA may make an appointment with their school counselor.

 The FAFSA determines a student's eligibility for federal grants, work-study, and loans based off of income, household size, and number of family members in college.
 Colleges and universities utilize the information on the FAFSA to addtionally determine need-based financial aid that a student may receive directly from the school.
 Some schools require an additional document called the CSS profile.
 This is a more in-depth financial aid form to better help determine eligibility for need based institutional aid, and has no bearing on federal aid.

 RHS counselors recommend that all students fill out the FAFSA as early as possible, regardless of their post-secondary plans.

 The internet offers scholarship search services, but beware of scams.
 Scholarship searches asking for a fee should be avoided, as these can be found on your own at no cost.

 Colleges and Universities offer scholarships directly from the institution.
 These are generally a mix of merit and need based scholarships.
 Information on these scholarships can be found on each college/university financial aid webpage.